dh1tw/remoteSwitch/README.md

 ## Web Interface

 remoteSwitch comes with a built-in web server which allows to control all switches connected to the same NATS broker.
 All instances of remoteSwitch are automatically discovered.
+You can run several instances of the web server.
+This might be handy if you have to deal with lan/wan restrictions or if you need redundancy.

 Simply launch: